marc-hughes/serverless-dynamodb-fixtures-plugin/README.md

 # serverless-dynamodb-fixtures-plugin

+This is a plugin for [Serverless](http://serverless.com/)

-This will help you load up some static data into your DynamoDB tables.
+It will help you load up some static data into your DynamoDB tables.

 Useful for either canned data or to provide consistent test-data across environments.